-However, when gold was discovered in the Colville area and in the Fraser River area of British Columbia, the miners ignored the rules and trespassed anyway, sometimes stealing the Indian’s horses and mistreating their people.
+However, when gold was discovered in the Colville area and in the Fraser River area of British Columbia, the miners ignored the rules.
+They trespassed anyway, sometimes stealing the Indian’s horses and mistreating their people.
 When some of the Yakama warriors retaliated by killing miners in isolated incidents, Andrew J. Bolon, the Indian sub-agent at The Dalles, was sent in to investigate.
-When he too was killed, troops were sent into the Yakima Valley, starting the Yakima Indian War in October 1855.
+When he, too, was killed, troops were sent into the Yakima Valley, starting the Yakima Indian War in October 1855.

-As the troops continued to flood the region, the Yakama united with the Walla Walla and Cayuse tribes, and a number of raids and battles took place.
+As the troops flooded the region, the Yakama united with the Walla Walla and Cayuse tribes, and several raids and battles occurred.
 The last phase of the Yakima War, referred to as the Coeur d’Alene War or Palouse War, came in 1858 when a force under the command of Colonel George Wright was sent in to deal with the Indians.
 In September 1858, Wright’s troops defeated the Yakama and their allies in the Battle of Four Lakes near Spokane, Washington.

 Though the main Indian leader, Yakama Chief Kamiakin, fled to Canada, 24 other chiefs were captured and then hanged or shot.
 The remainder of the tribes were then permanently placed on reservations.